TheSecondLugia/pixoo-next/README.md

 ### GICKO alternative font
 Special thanks goes to [gickowtf](https://github.com/gickowtf/pixoo) who added the GICKO alternative font and also contributed flexible spacing to display wider and narrower letters so that they do not necessarily have to be three pixels wide.

+### Tom Thumb font
+Special thanks goes to Brian Swetland and Robey Pointer for making a tiny 3x5 font that has high readability despite its scale.
+This font is used under the CC0 license.

 ## Known bugs